jcguu95/org-linker.el/readme.md

 customize the trashing function `org-linker/trashing-function` (see below).

-#### Support Inline Images
+#### Inline Images Support

 Support org inline images.
-It will redefine `#'org-display-inline-images` so you need to enable it by running `(org-linker/support-org-inline-image)`.
+Enabling this feature redefines `#'org-display-inline-images` and `#'+org/dwim-at-point'`, so for now you need to enable it by evaluating `(org-linker/support-org-inline-image)`.

 ## Customizable Variables